Is a PDF a vector file? Understanding vector vs. raster in PDFs

 Rasterization

-Rasterization is the fallback approach.
-It flattens complex or incompatible content into bitmap images.
-While this guarantees visual consistency, it comes at the cost of increased file size and the loss of text searchability or scalability.
+Rasterization flattens complex or incompatible content into bitmap images.
+This guarantees visual consistency but increases file size and loses text searchability.

 How Nutrient supports vector and raster PDF workflows

-Nutrient SDK provides rich capabilities for working with both vector and raster PDFs.
+Nutrient SDK handles both vector and raster PDFs with full fidelity.

 OCR that makes any PDF searchable

-• Extract text, images, and metadata from any source PDF
+- Extract text, images, and metadata from PDFs

-Nutrient’s PDF SDK is designed with a clean API for C#, Python, JavaScript, and more.
-It includes high-fidelity rendering, conversion, and validation.
+Nutrient’s PDF SDK supports C#, Python, JavaScript, and other languages with APIs for rendering, conversion, and validation.

 Try Nutrient PDF SDK to render, edit, inspect, and convert vector PDFs at scale.